EMS responds to a 76 year old male with dispatch complaint of shortness of breath.

 At the time of EMS arrival, the patient appears acutely ill.
 He is slightly diaphoretic but not overly anxious.
-He admits to 8/10 chest pain and mild dyspnea.
-He denies nausea, vomiting, or palpitations.
-No JVD.
+He admits to chest discomfort but denies nausea, vomiting, or palpitations.
+No jugular venous distension.
 Breath sounds are clear bilaterally.

 The cardiac monitor is attached.

 Let us assume for the sake of discussion that you live in a rural community.

 You are 25 minutes away from your local receiving hospital (no cath lab) and 55 minutes away from a hospital in the next county over that is capable of primary PCI.

 Do you bypass the local community hospital?

 Should the cardiac cath lab be activated prior to your arrival?

 This ECG shows LAD occlusion although it does not meet the guideline requirement of “new ST elevation at the J point in at least 2 contiguous leads of 2 mm (0.2 mV) in men or 1.5 mm (0.15 mV) in women in leads V2-V3 and/or of 1 mm (0.1 mV) in other contiguous chest leads or the limb leads.”

 The problem with arbitrary mm criteria is that they do not take into account the depth of the S-wave.
 This is a violation of the rule of proportionality which states that repolarization is proportional to depolarization.